• Skip to primary navigation

 • Peanut Butter: I recommend sugar free peanut butter, or natural peanut butter.
 These are available from Coles and Woolworths in Australia.

-Weetbix Slice is one of those Australian Classics but often they are often made with lots of white or brown sugar.
+Weetbix Chocolate Slice is one of those Australian Classics but often they are often made with lots of white or brown sugar.
 So, I decided to make a naturally sweetened healthy weetbix slice.
 Whilst experimenting, I added my favourite protein powder and discovered how simple it is to turn a traditionally sugar heavy sweet into a protein packed, high fibre, no added sugar breakfast power house.

 In terms of taste there is nuttiness, chocolate, peanut butter and fruity sweetness.